These super soft Pumpkin Spice Snickerdoodles are a great way to turn a classic into something extra special!

 Grab some Pumpkin Pie Spice.
 That’s the first step.
 They sell it down the spice aisle if you’re wondering.

 The cookie dough is super simple.
-Also, I have to say I don’t use cream of tarter in my snickerdoodles.
+Also, I have to admit I didn’t use cream of tarter in these snickerdoodles.
 GASP!

 After you chill your dough a beat, roll your cookie dough in a glorious mixture of brown sugar and Pumpkin Pie Spice.